carlosvouking/carlosvouking.github.io/_posts/2018-06-11-Git as a stupid content tracker-:-its internal working principles.md

-Usually after cleaning the staging zone and subsequent commits, there is this command which is used to check the list of all the existing commits
+Usually after cleaning the staging zone and subsequent commits, there is this command (**'git log'**) which is used to check the list of all the existing commits.